stefanprodan/k8s-prom-hpa/README.md

 And a second component that extends the Kubernetes custom metrics API with the metrics supplied by the collector, that's [k8s-prometheus-adapter](https://github.com/DirectXMan12/k8s-prometheus-adapter).

+We will be deploying Prometheus and the adapter in a dedicated namespace.

 Create the `monitoring` namespace: